Athens–Lavrion Railway: Attica Railways (1882–1926)

-In 1910 Attica Railways were taken over by the Hellenic Electric Company.
+In 1910 Attica Railways were taken over by the Hellenic Electric Railways company.

 Rolling stock

 The passenger service to Lavrion consisted of two trains in each direction per day.
 The trains were hauled by Tubize 0-6-2T steam locomotives, delivered between 1885 and 1889.
 Between 1900 and 1925 ten 2-6-0T locomotives were procured in four batches: one from Vassiliadis Works in Piraeus, and the remaining nine from Krauss in Germany.
 Two additional Tubize 0-6-2T locomotives were bought from Thessaly Railways in 1919 and were converted to 2-6-2T.

 Part of Piraeus, Athens and Peloponnese Railways (1929–1962)

 In 1926 the lines to Lavrion and Kifissia was taken over by the Electric Transport Company, a member of Power and Traction Finance Company.
 In 1929 the line from Heraklion to Lavrion was transferred to the Piraeus, Athens and Peloponnese Railways (SPAP).